 4.2.4 User Service Announcement

-The User Service Announcement provides information needed by the MBS Client to discover and activate the reception of one or more MBS User Services.
-User Service Announcement information may be delivered via MBS Distribution Sessions or via a regular PDU Session.
+The User Service Announcement provides service access information needed by the MBS Client to discover and activate the reception of one or more MBS User Services.
+User Service Announcements may be delivered via MBS Distribution Sessions (either in the same MBS Distribution Session as the advertised content, or else via a dedicated MBS Distribution Session called the MBS User Service Announcement Channel) or via a regular unicast PDU Session.

 The baseline information conveyed in User Service Announcements is defined in clause 4.5.7.